rcquan/rcquan.github.io/_posts/2014-09-11-new-york-city-council-meetings-annual-trends.md

 layout: post
 categories: blog
 tags: [policy, government, new york city, city council, meetings, ggplot2]
+preview_pic: /assets/images/2014-09-11-new-york-city-meetings-annual-trends.png
+comments: true
 title: Exploring New York City Council Meetings Data
 ---

-## Introduction to NYCC Meetings

-If you haven't noticed from my previous blog posts on New York City [311 complaints](http://www.ryancquan.com/blog/2014/7/16/a-data-driven-approach-to-being-an-nyc-councilmember) and [webscraping legislation](http://www.ryancquan.com/blog/2014/6/16/turn-legislation-into-beautifulsoup), I am a huge fan of using data to improve local politics and municipal policies.
+If you haven't noticed from my previous blog posts on New York City [311 complaints](blog/2014/07/16/a-data-driven-approach-to-being-an-nyc-councilmember) and [webscraping legislation](/blog/2014/06/16/turn-legislation-into-beautifulsoup), I am a huge fan of using data to improve local politics and municipal policies.
 We often hear of data science in the context of training recommendation engines for behemoths like Amazon and Netflix, but with cities like New York [pushing for open data](http://www.nyc.gov/html/data/about.html), even a small-time data wrangler like myself can provide (hopefully) useful insights for my community.

 So what lessons can be learned by exploring the rather inaccessible [meetings data](http://legistar.council.nyc.gov/Calendar.aspx) provided by the New York City Council Legislative Research Center?
 Let's dive into the data!